Shadowy syndicates, superheros and melancholy characters – tick, tick and tick!

 Due to this, such events and actions come across as quite clumsy onscreen – I’m sure the long-running manga didn’t have that problem since it benefited from the luxury of time.
 One of the early decisions really gave Thor a psychotic edge which I don’t believe was the intention – it was meant to be something he struggled with.

-And without spoiling some of the big reveals at the end, I see where you might argue why his actions actually made clear sense… but during the opening stages of a series, show the character struggle so we can empathise, rather than glossing over the tough moments.
+And without spoiling some of the big reveals at the end, I see where you might argue why his actions actually made clear sense… but during the opening stages of a series, I’d rather see the character struggle so as to better empathise, rather than see tough moments kinda glossed over.

 Just a final note, the series has a shoujo target audience and maybe that feeds into things like character designs but I don’t think Jyu-Oh-Sei precludes any one audience at all (except the quite young of course).